srisainee/HCAHPS-Patient-Survey/README.md

     Significant relationship

-A statistically significant correlation is observed which indicates that we reject the null hypothesis as there is sufficient evidence to claim that there is a significant relationship between the number of facilities in ths state and the ranking of the hospitals in the state.
+A statistically significant correlation is observed which indicates that we reject the null hypothesis as there is sufficient evidence to claim that there is a significant relationship between the number of facilities in this state and the ranking of the hospitals in the state.

 A positive correlation coefficient indicates a positive relationship as when the number of facilities in a state increases, the ranking of the state also increases.
 However, the being coefficient close to zero suggests a weak or no linear relationship.